 Dover International Speedway, home of The Monster Mile, is excited to announce the kickoff of the fourth annual “Monster Mile Youth Nation Design Challenge,” a free project that combines the thrills of NASCAR with the skills of art, creativity and design.

-In January and February of 2019, fifth-grade students in Delaware, Maryland, New Jersey and Pennsylvania will have the opportunity to design Dover International Speedway’s traveling pace car.
+In January and February of 2019, fifth-grade students in Delaware, Maryland, New Jersey, Pennsylvania and Virginia will have the opportunity to design Dover International Speedway’s traveling pace car.
 Using simple tools such as crayons, markers and colored pencils, students are encouraged to be as creative as possible with their designs.

 The winning design will be converted to reality in March, national “Youth Art Month,” and will appear on the Speedway’s traveling pace car that will be used during our 2019 racing season.